jsalvasoler/nanoGPT/README.md

 ### My fork of nanoGPT

-Read about it in my blog post: notyet.
+Read about it in my blog post: [My fork of Karpathy's nanoGPT](https://jsalvasoler.vercel.app/my-fork-of-karpathynanogpt).

 What I've done:
 - Refactored `train.py` and `sample.py` to use `Config` class to store and manage configuration parameters.